alqabandi/customizable_chatbot_fork/README.md

 You need it to launch you project in streamlit.

-- A bunch of things installed on your pc.
-Included but not limited to python3, streamlit, git, mysql...
+- A code editor installed on your computer.

-- An editor for the code.
 I recommend VSCode.

 ### Step 1: Fork it
 Fork this repository in your own github.
 This will create a copy of all these files in your own github account.

 ### Step 2: OpenAI API key
-Figure out your OpenAI API key and the credentials for the google cloud SQL db.
+Figure out your OpenAI API key and the credentials for the google cloud SQL databsabe.

 ### Step 3: Streamlit
 Create an app on streamlit and select the forked github repo as the source.